jhpyle/docassemble/_docs/special.md

 When `multi_user` is set to `True`, **docassemble** will not encrypt the interview answers on the server.
 This is necessary so that different people can access the same interview.
-When interview answers are encrypted, only the user who started the interview can access the interview answers.
+When interview answers are encrypted (which is the default), only the user who started the interview can access the interview answers.

-Setting `multi_user` to `True` will reduce [security] somewhat, but it is necessary for allowing the [multi-user interview feature].
+Setting `multi_user` to `True` will reduce [security] somewhat, but it is necessary for allowing the [multi-user interview feature] and for allowing third parties to access the interview answers via the [API].

+The `multi_user` variable can be changed dynamically over the course of an interview.
+For example, at a certain point in the interview, you could ask the user:

+{% highlight yaml %}
+question: |
+  Would you like an attorney to review your answers?
+yesno: multi_user
+{% endhighlight %}

+After `multi_user` is set to `True`, then the next time the interview answers are saved, encryption will not be used.
+Later in the interview, you can turn encryption back on again by setting `multi_user` to `False`.

 ## <a name="menu_items"></a>menu_items